Claire-Fisher/rock-paper-scissors-ms2/README.md

 A reduced colour scheme of three greys (#f9f9f9, #c9c9c9, #222222) has been chosen for this project.
 The advantages of this are as follows:
   - Clean, professional design with universal appeal.
   - Reduced screen glare for all users as lightest shade is off-white, and darkest is off-black.
-  - Better accommodates users with higher visual requirements.
+  - Better accommodates users with higher visual requirements (Site objective No.7).
   - Project also displays extremely well on mobile devices set to dark mode.

 ### Typography